 Avoiding dirt or gravel roads and construction zones as much as possible will do wonders for preserving your fresh paint.
-Gravel and dirt on the road is unavoidable, but it’s important to do everything reasonable to protect your vehicle from flying debris.
+Gravel and dirt on the road are unavoidable, but it’s important to do everything reasonable to protect your vehicle from flying debris.

 Scraping and Chipping at Ice

-Fortunately, this isn’t as much of an issue for us on the west (wet) coast.
+Fortunately, this isn’t as much of an issue for us on the wet west coast.
 However, on those rare days when you do need to clear snow and ice from your car, make sure you are gentle.
 Keep in mind that you are only trying to remove the snow and ice, not the paint.

 Bugs and Bird Droppings